This principle is about reducing consumption, reusing and recycling to achieve zero waste and zero pollution.

 - See what can be collected in kerbside recycling

-- Clean and dry rigid plastic food pots, tubs and trays can be taken to waste recycling sites, e.g. Castle Cary / Dimmer.
+- Some waste can be taken to waste recycling sites, e.g. Castle Cary / Dimmer.
 Details of what's accepted and not is here.

 - Stamps can be recycled at Bridge Stores, Bruton